meri-imperiumi/dashboard/README.md

 Status: in testing

 This project provides a dashboard view to telemetry from [Signal K](http://signalk.org/) to be displayed on an e-ink screen connected to a Raspberry Pi.
 Different dashboards can be viewed based on ship's `navigation.state`.
+The [signalk-autostate plugin](https://github.com/meri-imperiumi/signalk-autostate) can be used to automatically update `navigation.state` based on vessel telemetry.

 ![e-ink dashboard with Signal K data](https://live.staticflickr.com/65535/48726248553_6de2d37127_c_d.jpg)